iOS-AllProjects/EYProgressBar/README.md

 ##### Manual

-Copy & paste `CustomProgressBar.swift` in your project Create your own xib file and link the outlets
+Copy & paste `CustomProgressBar.swift` and `Extensions.swift` in your project
+Create your own xib file and link the outlets

 ##### CocoaPods